Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Symptoms of alcoholism in women include:

-Drinking too much alcohol also causes physical effects.
+Drinking too much alcohol also causes physical side effects.
 Some of the health issues women experience when they have AUD include:

 Women already have a higher risk of heart disease, which increases even more with excessive use of alcohol.
-Long-term alcohol abuse is a primary cause of heart disease in women, even those who consume less alcohol than men.
+Long-term alcohol abuse is a primary cause of heart disease in women, even those who consume less alcohol than men.1,3

-One study showed that teen girls who engaged in binge drinking showed less brain activity and performed worse on memory tests than their male peers.
+One study showed that teenage girls who binge drink showed less brain activity.
+They also performed worse on memory tests than their male peers.1

 Binge drinking also negatively impacted their decision-making abilities.

-Women tend to blackout more than men when drinking excessively and experienced more frequent memory gaps.
+Women tend to black out more than men when drinking excessively and experience more frequent memory gaps.1

 Alcohol consumption negatively impacts women who are using certain medications.
 You should abstain from alcohol if you are using any of the following: